 I’m an engineering high technology innovator.
 I also love cycling and have taught LPP to hundreds of cyclists through 8 years as a fully certified indoor cycling instructor/coach.
 Previous to that, during February of 2012, while trying to figure out a better way to pedal in my time trial races, I decided to try a variation of the Pro pedaling technique by solely lifting my legs.
 My preliminary attempts showed promise so using my high tech systems engineering skills, I immersed myself to truly understand and fully optimize this pure lifting process.
 I purposely treated it as another opportunity to innovate, yet this time, in a sport I really loved!
 By the end of 2012, my efforts to understand and take advantage of the physics of LPP, paired with plenty of “on the road lab work” provided a technique with which I could compete and teach.
 I named it Lift Propulsive Pedaling (LPP) and started teaching it in my “cycling specific” indoor classes.
 To provide all interested technical and professional cycling individuals and entities a clear and technically sound basis of the merits of the pedal lifting process and the LPP technique, in summer of 2021 I finished the 11 page technical mentioned above.
 Based on the compilation of that effort combined with all the years of development and use of the lifting process, my final conclusion is that whereas off the saddle, the most effective way to produce optimal pedaling power is by using a combination of lifting and pushing down on the pedals with an emphasis on the lifting, the optimal way of producing pedaling power on the saddle is via the pure lifting of the pedals process.
-There really is no better way to minimize or eliminate the negative torque that impedes efficiency while pedaling on the saddle.
+There really is no better way to minimize or eliminate the negative torque values that impedes efficiency while pedaling on the saddle.